joshuaclayton/blueprint-css/Readme.txt

 Here's how you set up Blueprint on your site.

-1) Upload BP to your server, and place it in whatever folder you'd like.
+1) Upload the "blueprint" folder in this folder to your server, and place it in whatever folder you'd like.
 A good choice would be your CSS folder.

 2) Add the following lines to every <head> section of your site.
 Make sure the link path is correct (here, BP is in my CSS folder):